iko4/hmpc/docs/networking.md

 The following shows an example directory structure for an application using hmpc.
 For the above three party [example config](#example-config), the directory structure for *party 1* could look like the following.
-Note that certificates and signature verification keys (if the ["signing" feature](features.md#signing) is enable) for all parties are required.
+Note that certificates and signature verification keys (if the ["signing" feature](features.md#signing) is enable) are required for all parties.
-The private certificate key and private signing key of only the current party (*party 1*) are required.
+The private certificate key and private signing key are required only for the current party (party 1).
 At the other parties (party 0 and party 2), the structure looks similar but different private keys are expected.

 ```